-The high school groups (for teenagers 14-18) meet for 1 hour and 30 minutes each week over a period of 12 weeks.
+The middle school groups for preadolescent boys and girls, ages 11-13 meet for 1 hour and 30 minutes each week over a period of 12 weeks.
 The last two sessions are multiple family sessions in which one or both of their parents and, in some cases, siblings, extended family members, and stepparents participate.

 - Group discussion

-- Creative expressions such as poems, songs, or art
+- Creative expressions such as poems, music, or art

 The curriculum and framework of the group allows children to: